omondii/alx-backend/0x01-caching/README.md

 2. <b> LIFO </b>
 -> Removes the recently added items when the cache is full.
 Last item added is removed first

+3. <b> LRU </b>
+-> /*Least Recently Used*/ - removes the least recently used item when the cache is full.
+-> Assumes that data that hasn't been used is less likely to be accessed soon